Tesla Powerwall capacity

 Tesla Powerwall 3 vs. other battery capacities

-For the price and capacity, Tesla Powerwall 3 is a frontrunner in the market.
-The FranklinWH aPower 2 system offers similar capacity and is slightly more expensive.
+Considering the Powerwall price and capacity, Tesla Powerwall 3 is a frontrunner in the market.
+The FranklinWH aPower 2 system offers similar capacity and is slightly more expensive, though FranklinkWH is a close competitor in functionality.
 Other battery systems are more modular, like the Enphase IQ or Generac PWRcell 2.
 We compare Tesla with a few other options below.

 Battery systemCapacity (usable)Continuous power (AC)Typical installed cost range (before incentives)Scalability